White Front: Rapid growth in California under Interstate

 The 14th White Front store was opened on Arden Way in Sacramento in August 1964.
 This was the fourth store to open in Northern California.
 Celebrities included were actors Jayne Mansfield, Mickey Hargitay, Gail Davis, and Marvin Miller.

 In early November 1964, the 15th store was opened on Contra Costa Blvd. in Pleasant Hill.
 This was the fifth store to open in Northern California.
 Celebrities included were actors Mamie Van Doren, Marvin Miller, Rick Jason, and Gail Davis.

 The 16th White Front store was opened on Mountain Avenue in Ontario in late November 1964.
 Celebrities included were actors Gail Davis.

 In May 1965, the 17th store was opened on Blackstone Avenue in Fresno.
 This was the sixth store to open in Northern California.
 Celebrities included were actors Gail Davis, Marvin Miller and Rick Jason.

 The original Central Avenue store was "burned to the ground" during the August 1965 Watts riots.
-This caused the official store count to drop back to 16 stores.
+This caused the store count to drop back to 16.

 The 17th White Front store was opened at Florin Road and Stockton Boulevard in South Sacramento in September 1965.
 This was the seventh store to open in Northern California and the second in Sacramento.
-Celebrities included were actors Marvin Miller and the rock group The Turtles.
+Celebrities attending were actors Marvin Miller and the rock group The Turtles.

 In November 1965, the 18th store was opened on El Camino Real in South San Francisco.
 This was the eighth store to open in Northern California.
 Celebrities included were actors Carol Channing, Jayne Mansfield, Marvin Miller, Rick Jason, and Gail Davis plus the musical group Liverpool Five.

 A pair of stores, the 19th and 20th stores in the chain, were opened in San Diego county in late November in La Mesa and in San Diego.
 Celebrities included were actors Jayne Mansfield, Rick Jason, Marvin Miller, and Gail Davis plus the Jerry Gray Orchestra.

 In September 1966, the 21st store was opened on Bristol Street in Costa Mesa.
 Celebrities included were actors Jayne Mansfield, Quinn O'Hara, Joanie Sommers, Mark Miller, Chris Robinson, Marvin Miller and Rick Jason.

 The 22nd White Front store was opened on Woodruff in Downey in November 1966.
 Celebrities included were actors Joanie Sommers, Lori Saunders and Marvin Miller.

 In March 1967, the 23rd store was opened on Central Avenue in Los Angeles on the site of the original Central Avenue store that was razed to the ground 19 months prior by angry rioters.
 Celebrities included were comedian Bill Cosby and actors Carole Cole, and Rick Jason.

 The first two stores to be built outside of California were opened in Washington state in October and November 1967.